 According to the Gauss error theory, standard deviation characterizes random error of particular measurement:

 , standard deviation square is called the variance.
 When the variance increases, results scatter raises as well, i.e. random error increases.

 To estimate whole result set error, instead of particular measurement error we need to find standard deviation of mean, which characterises deviation from the true value .

 According to error addition law, mean error is less than error of particular measurement.
 Standard deviation of mean equals to:

 Absolute random error Δх equals to:

 , where - Student t-value for the given confidence probability and degrees of freedom k = n-1.

 Student t-value can be obtained by a table or by using our Student t-distribution quantile function calculator.
-You should be aware, that quantile function calculator gives one sided Student t-value.
+You should be aware that the quantile function calculator gives a one-sided Student t-value.
 Two-sided t-value for a given confidence probability equals to one-sided t-value for the same degrees of freedom and confidence probability equals to: